Cancer

 there must be extra length at the ends of the strands

-to allow the duplicating enzymes to stay on the tracks,
+to allow the duplicating enzyme to stay on the tracks,

 so to speak.
 These extra lengths are called telomeres